Rally Round the Flag, Boys!: Production

 George Axelrod worked on the script for a year with McCarey.
 He later recalled they came up with an approach to do the film "but it was too far out for Buddy Adler", the head of production at Fox:

 Max Shulman's book was a very funny book, and very literary, in that he used literary devices – which don't often translate to the screen very well.
 The story itself was rather boring, but the author's comments were funny.
 So I invented a narrator, named Max, who wove the film together.
 It was a throwback to the old Pete Smith comedy shorts.
 But they hated the idea of narration – just as they hate the idea of fantasy – so they threw it out.
 And then I had to spend a lot of time getting my name off the picture, because I don't want my name on something I didn't write.

 Production on Rally Round the Flag, Boys! started in mid-June 1958 and ended in mid-August.
 The role of Captain Hoxie was originally going to be portrayed by Paul Douglas, but was taken over by Jack Carson after Douglas fell ill, according to a July 1958 The Hollywood Reporter news item.

 The part of Angela was originally intended for actress Jayne Mansfield, but after intense lobbying from Paul Newman and his wife Joanne Woodward, she was replaced with Joan Collins (who had co-starred with Mansfield in The Wayward Bus).

 A March 1958 item noted that actor Mickey Shaughnessy was set for a featured role; however, he did not appear in the film.
 A Daily Variety news item reported that in March 1958, Buddy Adler was set to produce the film, and was considering the film to star Frank Sinatra, Deborah Kerr, and William Holden.

 Release

 Rally Round the Flag, Boys! premiered in New York City theatres on December 23, 1958.
 It was released nationwide in February 1959.

 Reception

 On Rotten Tomatoes, the film holds an approval rating of 30% based on reviews from 10 critics, with an average rating of 5/10.

+Theme

+Rally Round the Flag, Boys! presents a classic McCarey contretemps pitting socially unconventional and conventional characters of opposite sex, with an emphasis on sexuality and society as the “ultimately inseparable concerns in McCarey’s universe.”
+Film historian and biographer Leland Poague writes:

+With Rally ‘Round the Flag, Boys!, McCarey returned to a genre with which he was familiar: screwball comedy.
+Biographer Wes D. Gehring discerns an echo of McCarey’s The Awful Truth (1937), with Joanne Woodward channeling screwball icon Carole Lombard.
+The generic screwball, involving “a disgruntled duo and a sexy third party” deviates in Rally from the formula when Cold War controversies emerge over a local nuclear missile base.
+Gehring notes that “classic screwball generally avoids the political.”